ROIGCP/Scripting/README.md

 # Google Cloud Scripting
-This is a collection of Google Cloud scripts I've written./
+This is a collection of Google Cloud scripts I've written.\